- Campus Life

 Most of the collection deals with events in the Pioneer Valley of Western Massachusetts.
 Also, immigrants have shared some of their experiences in leaving their homes and coming to this new nation.
 Because of the value and personal nature of this collection, it is not available to the general public.
 Access to this collection requires special authorization.

-Please consult the library catalog for all ERC materials.
+Please consult the library catalog for ERC materials housed in the library.
+These materials can be found on the library second floor.
 Noncirculating material is housed in the West Wing and available by appointment with the Education Department.
-Please contact the Education Department for assistance.
-All other material is housed in Shea Memorial Library in main circulating collection.